 Riyadh’s strategy of breaking down Yemen without allowing it to collapse entirely now provides the kingdom with more opportunities to lead its reconstruction.

-In this edition of The Interview, Fair Observer talks to Dr. Edward Wastnidge, a lecturer in international studies at the Open University.
+In this edition of The Interview, Fair Observer talks to the former US ambassador to Mozambique and Peru, Dennis Jett.